 Walk among the snakes at the Snake Temple

 If you’re a thrill-seeker and one who lives for adventure, the Penang Snake Temple is something that will surely get your blood pumping.
-The Snake Temple was built in 1805.
+Also known as the Temple of the Azure Cloud, the Snake Temple was built in 1805.
 Legend has it that when it was made, snakes, particularly pit vipers, starting taking shelter in the temple.
 The monk who built the temple allowed them to stay, and the snakes have been coming ever since.

 With the free-roaming snakes in the area, so far, there have been no records of someone being bitten at the Snake Temple.
 All the same, watch where you step and exercise caution!
-Snake Temple is a bit out of the way compared to other temples, but if you have children, then this will be interesting for them.
+Snake Temple is a bit out of the way compared to other temples, but if you are traveling with kids, then this will be a fun and good learning experience for them.

 A little adventure to pump up your adrenaline at Penang Ghost Museum

 Another must-experience destination in Georgetown Penang, this Ghost Museum is something you shouldn’t miss when in Malaysia.
 It’s like a horror house ideal for visitors who love scary things.
 A lot of tourists who visited the place compliments the way the whole site is being set up and how it’s a genuinely terrifying experience.
 If you’re after a little adventure, then don’t forget to check this one out.